BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 ## Notes
 It is good to practice LaTex but it is time consuming.
 From chapter 8, I will focus on understandidng and exercise.
 May turn them into LaTex if I have time. => GoodNotes5 is a better option.

 2021-06-03: Professor is right, calculator calculates, human think.
 I will use tools instead of pen and paper from now on.
-Still thinking the difference, and I need time to diguest the impact and fully leverage it.
+Carefully think about the education philosophy change, and max out the benefit.

 2021-06-05 W1 Reflect:
 * Put your limited time in the most valueable things. => Reduce exercise, more reading and coding.